Grants

 The grants program keeps the festival spirit alive

-Long after the last crumb of cornbread is swept from the grounds of the annual Appalachian Festival at Coney Island, the echoes of its mountain music, dance, and culture reverberate in schools, community centers, and artists' studios throughout Greater Cincinnati.
+Long after the last crumb of cornbread is swept from the grounds of the annual Appalachian Festival at the Village of New Richmond, the echoes of its mountain music, dance, and culture reverberate in schools, community centers, and artists' studios throughout Greater Cincinnati.

-Since its formation in 1974, the ACDA, an outgrowth of the Junior League, has had one goal - to improve the communities and the social and cultural development of our area's Urban Appalachians.
+Since its formation in 1971, the ACDA, an outgrowth of the Junior League and Urban Appalachian Community Coalition (UACC), has had one goal - to improve the communities and the social and cultural development of our area's Urban Appalachians.
 Translating that goal into action requires the efforts of lots of people who've never stepped foot in the mountains.

 One grant helped teach inner-city girls about mountain life by putting them to work on a farm.
 Another is helping bring the dream of a neighborhood cultural heritage center to life.
 One built community through oral history and artistic performance.
 Another brought the sounds of the banjo to an East End church for a multicultural gospel workshop.
 The common thread that binds these projects is their spirit - strong, determined, and resilient.
 It is an echo of the past that resonates in the present.
 This a reminder of the Appalachian mountaineers and their migrant ancestors who to this day continue their quest for positive identity.
 In a society where harsh stereotypes drown out the sweet strains of the dulcimer, their spirit speaks of hope and inspiration.